directus/directus/docs/reference/api/rest/server.md

 	"openapi": "3.0.1",
 	"info": {
 		"title": "Dynamic API Specification",
-		"description": "This is a dynamicly generated API specification for all endpoints existing on the current .", "version": "9.0.0-rc.34"
+		"description": "This is a dynamically generated API specification for all endpoints existing on the current .", "version": "9.0.0-rc.34"
 	},
 	"servers": [